salvatore-lorenzo/quantum-palermo-home/content/authors/author copy 3/_index.md

 ---
 # Display name
-title: Nome Cognome
+title: Nome BCognome

 # Full Name (for SEO)
 first_name: Nome
-last_name: Cognome
+last_name: BCognome

 # Is this the primary user of the site?
 superuser: false